paradisebunny/daffodil/classes.md

 **_Hit Bonus (HB)_**: +1 at level 4, +2 at level 6, +3 at level 8, +4 at level 10, +1 per every other level thereafter

-The Studious can only use a _Dagger_ or _Stave_ (start with one of these).
+The Studious can only use a _Dagger_ or _Stave_.
 They cannot use armor (AC10).
-The Studious starts with a spellbook, it contains four spells initially. _Read Magic_, _Detect Magic_ and two other spells of the player's choice.
+The Studious spellbook contains four spells initially. _Read Magic_, _Detect Magic_ and two other spells of the player's choice.
 If their INT is 15+, they start with an additional 1st level spell.
 Using the book, the Studious memorizes a spell that they then can cast once during that day.
 The table below shows how many spells per tier the Studious can memorize.
 Found scrolls of spells can be copied into their spellbook with the use of _Read Magic_.

+The Studious start with one of these gear choices:

+a) _Dagger_ and spellbook
+b) _Stave_ and spellbook

 | **Character Level** | **Tier 1** | **Tier 2** | **Tier 3** | **Tier 4** | **Tier 5** | **Tier 6** |
 | ------------------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- |